danielrkling/solid-html/README.md

 ## Template rules and syntax

 - Templates are static: tag names and attribute names must be literal (not dynamic expressions).
+Use spread and the Dyanmic component if necessary.
 - Tags can be self closing (like JSX)
 - Attribute binding syntax (Same as solid):
   - `<input value="Hello World" />` - static string property